-- Preparation of the Altar and Gifts - Place the Roman Missal on the altar during the Preparation of the Altar and Gifts - Eucharistic Prayer - o The Bishop's zucchetto (amaranth-red cap) is taken away after the Prayer Over the Gifts.
-He may place it on the altar, then a priest or deacon should hand it off to a server who can put it near his chair. - The Prayer after Communion - $\circ\quad$ After the distribution of Holy Communion, bring the Roman Missal
+- Preparation of the Altar and Gifts - Place the Roman Missal on the altar during the Preparation of the Altar and Gifts.
+The Bishop prefers the Roman Missal positioned near the back edge (closest to him) and centered on the altar with no stand. - Eucharistic Prayer - The Bishop's zucchetto (amaranth-red cap) is removed after the Prayer Over the Gifts.
+He may place it on the altar, then a priest or deacon should hand it off to a server who can put it near his chair. - ❖ The Prayer after Communion - o After the distribution of Holy Communion, bring the Roman Missal